World of Warcraft: Battle for Azeroth preorders give you a level 110 character and Allied Races

-Blizzard Entertainment will open orders for World of Warcraft’s next expansion, Battle for Azeroth, later today.
+Blizzard Entertainment has opened orders for World of Warcraft’s next expansion, Battle for Azeroth.
 And buying the game early gives you access to some goodies right now.

 While Battle for Azeroth will launch later this year, a preorder now gives your account a free level 110 character.
 This is the max level before Battle for Azeroth raises it to 120.
 Leveling a character can take a long time, so having one start at level 110 can save you a lot of work.
 So, if you’re tired of the level 110 Death Knight you’ve been playing, you can now try on a level 110 Warrior without having to spend dozens of hours running him through old content.